HumanOsv/XYZ_To_ReaxFF_Input-DAT/README.md

 # Build Input file and Cartesian file of Lammps-ReaxFF

-Convert XYZMol Format file  to ReaxFF DAT Format file and Build config file Lammps.
+Convert XYZMol Format file  to ReaxFF DAT Format file and Build configuration file Lammps.

 **- Must be run with:**